kojix2/LibUI/README.md

 ## Contributing

-Would you like to contribute to libui?
+Would you like to contribute to LibUI?
 * Please feel free to send us your [pull requests](https://github.com/kojix2/libui/pulls).
   * Small corrections, such as typo fixes, are appreciated.
 * Did you find any bugs?
 Submit them in the [issues](https://github.com/kojix2/LibUI/issues) section!